fatihtatoglu/fatihtatoglu.github.io/post/en/anchor-rewriter.en.md

 ![NodeJS, Mocha, Chai, GitHub Actions, SonarCloud](../image/gulp-html-anchor-rewriter_tech.png "Technologies used for the project")

 I have never developed a Gulp plugin before.
 After reading the plugin documentation, I was excited.
 The unit tests for the Gulp plugins are mandatory.
-So if the unit test is not optional, I can develop it with Test Driven Development.
+So, if the unit test is not optional, I will have an opportunity to develop it with Test Driven Development.

-In summary, I started solving my own problem.
-The result was a Gulp plugin for everyone, which is available as open source.
+In summary, While I started solving my own problem, the result was a Gulp plugin for everyone, which is available as open-source.

 ## Support